GabrielGausachs/Kmeans-for-NBA-PlayerTypes/README.md

 ## The data

-To group NBA players, I use possesion percentatges in various play-types defined in the official web of the NBA.
-I use differents datasets.
-For clustering, I use 2 datasets, one for the 2018-2019 season and the other one for de 2019-2020 season.
+To group NBA players, I use possesion percentatges in various play-types from 2019 and 2020 seasons, defined in the official web of the NBA.
 The 2019-2020 season dataset is in Kaggle and the 2018-2019 I find it in a Github repostiory mentioned in the end of this article.
 In total I have 583 players and 12 columns.

 To analyse each new player-type and to suggets potential player acquisitions to teams, I use data extracted from Basketball Reference.